mys3lf/recalot.com/README.md

 # Getting Started

 ## Quick Install

-The quick install quide will show how to install the "Experiments Portal" bundle, that comes with all available bundles, with an minimal effort.
+The quick install guide will show how to install the "Experiments Portal" bundle, that comes with all available bundles, with an minimal effort.
 However, we would recommend to install the following bundles as well:
 - Apache Felix File Install (org.apache.felix.fileinstall)
 - Apache Felix Web Console (org.apache.felix.webconsole)